 - 1 teaspoon apple cider vinegar

 - 1/2 cup monk fruit sweetener , we use Lakanto

 - 1 teaspoon baking soda

 - 1 teaspoon ground cinnamon

 - About 1/2 - 2/3 cups mix-ins: chocolate chips chopped chocolate, nuts, fresh or frozen fruit

-- Preheat oven to 415 degrees F. Grease a 12-cup muffin tin or line with paper liners.
+Preheat oven to 350 degrees F. Line a 12-cup muffin tin with silicone liners or parchment paper liners.
 If using liners, lightly grease them as well or the muffins will stick.
 Set aside.

 Add the eggs, oil, milk, vinegar and sweetener to the blender.
 Blend on high for 20-30 seconds, until combined.
 Add the almond meal, baking powder, baking soda and cinnamon.
 Blend on high, scraping down as needed to combine the ingredients and until the mixture is smooth.
 Depending on your blender, this may take a few minutes.
 If your batter is overly thick, add 1/4 to 1/2 cup of water to thin it out (different brands of almond meal can vary).